BetterThanTomorrow/calva/docs/site/debugger.md

 ### "No reader function for tag" error

-If you get an error like this, it's likely that you connected to a REPL instead of jacking in, and you don't have the proper depednencies loaded in your REPL.
+If you get an error like this, it's likely that you connected to a REPL instead of jacking in, and you don't have the proper dependencies loaded in your REPL.
 You can run the command "Copy Jack-in Command to Clipboard" to see what command would be run if you jacked in.

 Most importantly, make sure you have `cider/cider-nrepl` as a dependency, and `cider.nrepl/cider-middleware` as middleware loaded in your REPL.
 For example, this is a jack-in command for a deps.edn project: